-The net proceeds of the issue of the Notes, after deduction of underwriting and management commissions of EUR 10,000,000, amount to approximately EUR 990,000,000, and will be used for general corporate purposes by the Issuer.
+The net proceeds of the issue of the Notes, after deduction of underwriting and management commissions of EUR 5,625,000, amount to approximately EUR 744,375,000.
+The Bank currently intends to use the proceeds from the issue of the Notes to finance in part its acquisition of BNL.